Special 26: Plot

 Ajay, followed by a CBI officer, goes to a newspaper to advertise for "50 dynamic graduates" with details of an interview.
 Khan embeds his officers among the candidates and they are selected.
 Khan finds out the details of the training process, which includes a mock raid.
 It is stated that, on the day, the candidates will be trained and then led out for the mock raid in the afternoon.

 To find out more, Khan and Ranveer go to the hotel and force their way into Sharma's room.
 He divulges the information about the raid, following a threat of violence.
 He also mentions that Ajay is taking revenge on the CBI for not appointing him.
 Khan orders Sharma to ensure everything proceeds as normal.

 On the day of the raid, Khan takes charge of the jewellery store and replaces the goods with fake jewellery, with the originals being moved to the jewellery store's own workshop.
 Ajay informs the recruits that he will come in a different vehicle to them.
 P. K. leaves with the recruits in a bus, but leaves the bus at police headquarters, saying that he will arrive with Ajay.
 He also states that nobody should leave the bus until they arrive and that he is going to verify the paperwork for the raid at the Police HQ.
 In reality, he goes to meet Ranveer and Shanti.
 With Ajay, a raid of the workshop is carried out.
 Ajay then goes and meets Priya, who is ready for departure at the airport.

 Meanwhile, at the jewellery store, Khan is informed that the raid was conducted at the workshop and all jewellery in the workshop along with the jewellery that was moved were stolen.
-Khan works it all out for himself, realizing that Ranveer was part of the gang and he wasn't a real police officer and they were set up right from the beginning.
-Khan starts laughing loudly and applauds the entire robbery plan and execution.
+Khan works it all out for himself, realizing that Ranveer was part of the gang and he wasn't a real police officer and they were set up right from the beginning and Ajay and his gangs have misled him to think he is in control all the time.
+Furious and at the same time impressed by the cunning of Ajay and his gang, Khan starts laughing loudly and applauds the entire robbery plan and execution.
 Later, Khan receives a money order for Rs.
 100 that Ajay had taken from him with the message that he could not steal the honest earnings of an officer.
 The film ends with Khan being told over the phone that the CBI has information about the perpetrators.
 At the same time, Ajay and P. K. are seen enjoying a cricket match happily at the Sharjah Cricket Association Stadium.